geostyler/geostyler/src/Component/Symbolizer/TextEditor/TextEditor.example.md

-This demonstrates the use of TextEditor.
+This demonstrates the use of `TextEditor`.

 ```jsx
 const React = require('react');